Founders & Officers

 Dana has lived in the New York Metro area since 1990 and originally hails from Southern California where she grew up attending USC Trojan football games with her family.
 Her grandfather, Raymond Sparling, played split end on the National Championship winning Trojan team in 1931.
 Needless to say, her love of football began when she was a child and runs very deep.

 She received her B.A. degree in Private & Commercial Recreation from the University of the Pacific in 1985.
 Dana makes her living in commercial real estate and runs Choice Enterprises, a financial management and professional accounting company.
+She was recently accepted into the online Master's degree program in Sports Industry Management at Georgetown University and expects to graduate sometime in 2023.

 Dana battled breast cancer for the better part of 2017 and emerged as a survivor after a year of treatment and surgeries.
 She credits the love and support of her women's football family at large for getting her through such a difficult experience.
 With a new perspective on the fragility of life itself, she is more dedicated than ever to the sport of women's football and the enriching, positive experiences it offers those who become involved in it.